Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ### Voice
 Rúna speaks informally and doesn't talk much, much like her reservedness.
 She stutters when embarrassed.

-Rúna's natural voice has a smooth, soft texture and a slightly lighter pitch, like the sound of a [slow-flowing river](https://www.youtube.com/watch?v=HQV4u0PjIq4).
+Rúna's natural voice has a smooth, soft texture and a slightly lighter pitch, like a healing balm or the sound of a [slow-flowing river](https://www.youtube.com/watch?v=HQV4u0PjIq4).

 ### Ljörn
 [*See: Ljörn.md*](Ljorn.md)